Cdude1909/PKG2DMG/README.md

 - 16 GB `.dmg` will be created hence make sure you have enough space
 - python3
 - qemu-x86_64
-- `InstallAssistant.pkg` (Can be downlaoded externally from [Mr.macintosh](https://mrmacintosh.com/how-to-download-macos-catalina-mojave-or-high-sierra-full-installers/))
+- `InstallAssistant.pkg` (Can be downloaded externally from [Mr.macintosh](https://mrmacintosh.com/how-to-download-macos-catalina-mojave-or-high-sierra-full-installers/))

 in `python` you must have this dependencies,
 ```